Annuity Due: Complete Guide to Definition & Calculation

 While a retirement calculator is used to calculate retirement pension, annuity due is calculated using a formula.
 The current and future value of a due annuity are calculated using special formulae.
 These estimates are important in the evaluation of the investment value as it goes on.

 Consider an example where an annuitant receives ₹5,000 each year over the next 10 years at an annual interest rate of 5%.
-To calculate what the present value of this series of payments would be, they would compute the present value of an annuity due formula in the following manner:
+To calculate the present value of this series of payments, they would compute the present value of an annuity due formula in the following manner:

 PV Annuity Due = ₹5000 x [ 1-(1+.05)-10 / .05 ] x (1+ .05)